The Dresser (2015 film): Plot

-The performance finally begins, as the sheepish but obviously attention-hungry Norman makes a fool of himself in his curtain speech warning of the air raid.
-As the play approaches Sir's first entrance, it is unclear whether he will be physically able to perform; however, after initially missing his cue, he begins a passionate, inspired performance of the play's most important speeches.
+The play starts.
+After initially missing his cue, Sir begins a passionate performance of the play's most important speeches.
 Oxenby begrudgingly assists with the backstage sounds for the storm scene, while Norman plainly relishes any role given to him in the running of the production.

-During the interval, Sir returns exhausted to his dressing room while Norman congratulates him and prepares him to sleep until his next entrance; however, Her Ladyship enters and awakens him, imploring him to retire from the stage following the performance.
-Sir refuses, and Her Ladyship laments his self-centred, egotistical nature and her own choice to live in his shadow.
-It is revealed that Sir refused to divorce his first wife for Her Ladyship because he hoped to retain eligibility for a knighthood.
-She threatens to leave the company and Sir forever, but Sir pleads for her not to go; when it becomes apparent Her Ladyship has relented, he turns malicious and belittles her hopes for a life outside his shadow.
-After she leaves, Irene attempts to enter, but Sir has her summon Madge, to whom he tells his wishes for his press clippings of theatrical reviews for his career, and to whom he gives an heirloom ring from actor Edmund Kean.
-Madge reveals she has loved Sir since her time at the company began, which Sir uses to assuage his wounded ego.
+During the interval in his dressing room, her Ladyship unsuccessfully implores Sir to retire.
+She laments his self-centredness and her own choice to live in his shadow, and threatens to leave the company and Sir.
+He pleads for her not to go, but after she relents, he turns malicious and belittles her hopes for a life outside his shadow.
+After she leaves, Sir summons Madge.
+He asks for his press clippings of theatrical reviews, and gives her an heirloom ring from actor Edmund Kean.
+Madge reveals she has loved Sir since her time at the company began.
 Irene then enters, and Sir makes a sexual advance after signing a photograph for her.
-Norman returns and jealously listens through the door.
-Sir takes Irene in his arms as he would Cordelia, then casts her off; as Irene exits, Norman accosts her about what occurred, but Irene refuses to divulge any information.
-Norman expels her from the company, against the authority of Sir.
+Norman jealously listens through the door.
+He accosts Irene about what occurred and expels her from the company.